Find your perfect value college

 As for the no-texting-speak rule above, that may actually apply to texting your professor too.
 Write things out so they are clear, and never, ever send a winking emoji to a professor.
 That’s way too ambiguous and will cause nothing but trouble.

-There are many kinds of college students, and, like professors, they are all different.
+There are many kinds of college students, and, as professors, they are all different.
 Some will be overly familiar with their professors right away, acting too personal and making their teachers uncomfortable.
 Others will be too timid, and never want to communicate with the professor at all.
 Most people are going to be somewhere in between – not always sure exactly what to say or how to say it, but making an effort to communicate.

 Here’s the thing: you have to practice communicating with your professors if you’re going to get the most out of college.
 In class, if you are quiet all the time, your professor will probably assume you understand everything, and possibly even ignore you to focus on the students who have more needs.
 If you have problems, or don’t understand something, it could be too late before the professor steps in and makes you talk.

-If you’re not comfortable talking in class, email – many professors prefer that anyway to a barrage of questions in class.
+If you’re not comfortable talking in class, email – many professors prefer that any way to a barrage of questions in class.
 If you’re more comfortable one-on-one, meet your professor in person during office hours.
 Your professors want to see you succeed, and will help you get there, but it usually requires you to come to them first.

 The bottom line: if you’re struggling with a class, communicate.
 If you’re enjoying a class, communicate that too; your professors like encouragement just like everyone else.
 Your professors will remember the students who communicated politely and effectively, and that will help you out in the long run: with a better grade than you might have earned otherwise; with a letter of recommendation for a job or scholarship; or even with a life-long mentoring friendship.